aequorea/zed/README.md

      Compatibility
      -------------

      It has been tested on linux.
-So it might work on a mac, but probably not on windows.
+It might work on a mac, but probably not on windows.
+     It might work in the windows linux subsystem.

 Enjoy!